taocpp/PEGTL/doc/Performance-Notes.md

 Put to the test, the optimised `at_one< '"' >` rule did not show any performance advantage over `at< one< '"' > >`, at least with `-O3`.
 Presumably the compiler was smart enough to perform the optimisation by itself.

 However with `-O0`, the optimised `at_one< '"' >` was faster by 5-10% in a [JSON library](https://github.com/taocpp/json) micro-benchmark.
-As the PEGTL should only be used with optimizations enabled, we removed the `at_one<>` rule, as we try to reduce the number of rules that won't provide a clear benefit.
+As the PEGTL should only be used with optimizations enabled, we removed the `at_one<>` rule, as we try to reduce the number of rules that don't provide a clear benefit.

 We still need to test whether the compiler manages to perform the same optimisation in more complex cases.